 Butterfly the flank steak.
 See instructions above, or find a video on youtube (it's really easy, actually)

-Spread dijon mustard all over steak.
+Spread dijon mustard all over the steak, leaving a 1" border.

 Chop the parsley, cilantro and watercress together with the pickled jalapeno, cumin and garlic.
 Make sure they all get mixed together.